Category: Snorkel

 The Rare Gems: Nurse sharks (if you’re lucky!).

-NOTE: Don’t touch anything.
+Remember: Don’t touch anything.
 Not the turtles, not the starfish at El Cielo, and definitely not the coral.
 The reef stays this healthy because visitors leave it alone.

 Comparing Types of Snorkeling in Cozumel: What Should I Choose?

-Popular snorkeling tours in Cozumel are meant for the masses and are not necessarily designed to work for every group of travelers.
+The best snorkeling tours in Cozumel are meant for the masses and are not necessarily designed to work for every group of travelers.
 Let me break down the difference between a Cozumel snorkeling tour and self-guided/shore snorkeling to give you a better idea of which type you should choose for your trip to this small island.

 Option 1: Shore Snorkeling